No More Overpacking: How to Pack a Suitcase — Ricardo Beverly Hills Skip to main content

 • Avalon rPET Large Check-In ~30×20×11" · ~10 lbs

 The weight math: Rodeo Drive 2.0 Large at 12.4 lbs empty leaves 37.6 lbs for clothes.
-Avalon Large at ~10 lbs leaves 40 lbs.
-That extra 2.4 lbs is a pair of shoes or a fee avoided.
-View weight guide →
+Avalon at ~10 lbs leaves 40 lbs — that's a pair of shoes.

 Now that you know how to pack,